ulamaca/my_research_interest_in_machine_learning/README.md

     * 2018 Blog Post: Lessons Learned Reproducing a Deep Reinforcement Learning Paper http://amid.fish/reproducing-deep-rl
     * 2018 Blog Series: Ben Recht, benchmark between PG and random search ttp://www.argmin.net/
     * 2017 Notes: Notes from John Schulman's "Nuts and Bolts of Deep RL Experimentation" lecture https://github.com/williamFalcon/DeepRLHacks
+    * 2019 Blog post on HRL: https://thegradient.pub/the-promise-of-hierarchical-reinforcement-learning/
+        - concept: decompose the tasks into pretinent granularity, then solve subtasks, in the end solve the main in the end.
+        - four fundamental approaches: 1.
+Feudal networks (manager-worker sysmems), 2. options framework, 3.
+HAM, finite state transition models with states abstract from env/agent information can be context (for states) and pre-designed options (for action executions), 4.
+MaxQ: tree representation
+            - A summary for proper situations for each methods mentioned
+        - list recent works to extend these approaches with DNNs

 ## Unsupervised Learning
 ### Research Papers